mazx4960/modulo-botnet/README.md

 <b>C2 Server (api)</b>
 - [x] Job Balancing
-- [ ] Testing Connectivity with all known Agents
+- [x] Testing Connectivity with all known Agents
 - [x] Sending Instructions
 - [x] Receiving Output of Instructions (tagging must be done to identify the 'session' or specific instruction sent, the computer it came from)
+- [x] Modules hosting for agents
 - [ ] Gathering a location heatmap of all the agents and target (https://ipinfo.io/<ip>)

 <b>Agent</b>